Compensation-based risk-sharing: Centralized vs. decentralized risk-pooling

 As a simple example of the compensation-based approach, consider the risk-sharing scheme where at time $1$, each participant receives a compensation which is proportional to his observed loss.\ The proportionality factor, which is observable at time $1$, is assumed to be equal for all participants and follows from the full allocation condition.\

-Special cases of compensation-based risk-sharing schemes have been investigated in several actuarial papers, including Denuit and Robert (2025), Dhaene and Milevsky (2024) and Bernard, Feliciangeli and Vanduffel (2025), where only two-point distributed losses (indicator random variables) have been considered.\ In the current paper, we generalize the approach set up in these papers to include general losses and further explore properties of general compensation-based risk-sharing schemes.\ Our generalization broadens the applicability of such schemes to a wider range of insurance types with random claim severity, for example, homeowners and automobile insurance.
-We analyze the role of an administrator in such schemes and compare frameworks with an active and a passive administrator.
+Special cases of compensation-based risk-sharing schemes have been investigated in several actuarial papers, including Denuit and Robert (2025), Dhaene and Milevsky (2024) and Bernard, Feliciangeli and Vanduffel (2025), where only two-point distributed losses (indicator random variables) have been considered.\ In the current paper, we generalize the approach set up in these papers to include general losses and further explore properties of general compensation-based risk-sharing schemes.
+The only paper of which we are aware that follows our general approach is Denuit and Robert (2026).
+Our generalization broadens the applicability of such schemes to a wider range of insurance types with random claim severity, for example, homeowners and automobile insurance.
+By presenting some simple examples with closed-form solutions, we aim to make the underlying principles more transparent.

+We analyze the roles of an active and a passive administrator in such schemes, thereby unifying within a single setting the active-administrator setting of Dhaene and Milevsky (2024) and the passive-administrator setting of Denuit and Robert (2025).
+The active administrator is a simple capacity provider to the pool.
+Capital markets often exhibit a desire to participate in insurance risk as it is uncorrelated with other financial assets (Canabarro, Finkemeier, Anderson, Bendimerad, 2000).
+For funds with few participants, the active administrator plays a critical role for actuarial fairness and preventing the fund from becoming non-viable.
+In practice, any investor or (re-)insurer may participate as an active administrator.
+On the other hand, the passive administrator performs only administrative tasks and neither invests in nor receives a payout from the fund.

+We present a simple utility-based comparison of compensation-based risk-sharing, classical insurance and self-insurance.
+For a more comprehensive analysis using utility theory, we refer the interested reader to Bernard, Feliciangeli and Vanduffel (2025), as well as to the ongoing work of Chen, Cheung, Dhaene, and Yam (2026), who develop a welfare-optimal framework for compensation-based risk-sharing in tontine funds with heterogeneous investors.

 All random variables considered in this paper are defined on the probability space $\left( \Omega,\mathcal{F} ,\mathbb{P}\right) $.
 The set of all non-negative random variables on $\left( \Omega,\mathcal{F},\mathbb{P}\right) $ is denoted by $L_{+}^{0}$.
 Throughout this paper, the term `positive' is used for `strictly larger than zero'.
-The set of non-negative real numbers is denoted by $ \mathbb{R} ^{+}$.\
+The set of non-negative real numbers is denoted by $ \mathbb{R} ^{+}$.